Aldo Gastaldi

-Aldo Gastaldi (Genoa, 17 September 1921 – Bardolino, 21 May 1945) was an Italian Resistance leader during World War II.
+Aldo Gastaldi (17 September 1921 – 21 May 1945) was an Italian Resistance leader during World War II.

 Biography

 Gastaldi was born in the Granarolo district of Genoa on September 17, 1921.
 A passionate hiker and hunter, at the age of 13 he hiked alone to the summit of Monte Antola with a 12-hour walk.
 In his youth he played in the rugby team of his high school and was a rower in the Società Canottieri Genovesi Elpis.
 After graduating from the Galileo Galilei Institute in Genoa, he worked at Ansaldo in Sestri Ponente and studied economics at the University of Genoa.

 During World War II he was called up for military service at age twenty, assigned to the 15th Engineers Regiment with the rank of second lieutenant and stationed in Chiavari as a radio operator.
 On 25 July 1943, while on public order service with his platoon on the day of the fall of the Fascist regime, he destroyed the symbols of the Casa del Fascio in Chiavari.
 After the Armistice of Cassibile he hid his weapons from the Germans near the Chiavari Castle, and in the following weeks he was contacted by members of the Italian Communist Party (despite him being a Catholic), who proposed him to create a partisan group.
 Thus, in the winter of 1943 the first nucleus of what would become the "Cichero" Partisan Division was born in the mountains around Genoa; Gastaldi, with nom de guerre "Bisagno", became one of its leaders, leading successful raids on German and Fascist garrisons and sabotage actions on Axis fortifications.
 In November 1944 he managed to persuade an entire battalion of the 4th Alpine Division "Monterosa", the "Vestone", to defect to the Resistance.